webpack/webpack-cli/CONTRIBUTING.md

 In case you need a hand or pointers on to how to write your tests, do not hesitate to reach out to us.
 We will gladly point you in the right direction.

-For the linting to pass, you will need to install some eslint and some plugins globally.
-These are:

-- `babel-eslint`
-- `eslint-plugin-node`
-- `eslint-plugin-flowtype`

 Check out [`travis.yml`]((https://github.com/webpack/webpack-cli/blob/master/.travis.yml)) to see how to install those globally
 ## Pull Requests